Region

 - Can purchase or rent trekking equipment from Leh.

-- Visit 0any very high altitude place or pass is not advisable.
+- Visit any high altitude place or pass is not advisable.

 - Consumption of alcohol and smoking is strictly prohibited.